-In June 2020, the Company entered into a consulting agreement with a member of the Board of Directors for pipeline development, new asset evaluation, and corporate strategy.
-In exchange for services to be provided under the consulting agreement during its one-year term, the Company granted the board member an option to purchase 9,784 shares of the Company's common stock.
+In September 2021, the Company entered into a consulting agreement with a member of the Board of Directors for pipeline development, new asset evaluation, and corporate strategy.
+In lieu of cash for services to be provided under the consulting agreement during its one-year term, the Company granted the board member options to purchase 20,000 shares of the Company's common stock with a fair value of \$0.4 million.